THE REWARD OF SACRIFICING

 He promised to never destroy all the creatures of the earth.

 Noah’s sacrifice was an amazing act of faith!
-He believed God could take whatever creatures remained after his sacrifice and repopulate the animal kingdom throughout the earth.
-And it wasn’t just a faith-filled sacrifice; you can see that it was a qualitative sacrifice; it was the very best Noah could give.
-That’s why it was a “pleasing aroma” to God and it’s why it touched His heart and moved His hand.
+He believed God could take whatever creatures remained after his sacrifice, and repopulate the animal kingdom throughout the earth!
+And it wasn’t just a faith-filled sacrifice; it was a qualitative sacrifice.
+This was the very best Noah could give!
+That’s why the Bible marked it as a “pleasing aroma” to God.
+It touched his heart wondrously.

-(Transition) Your best, faith-filled sacrifices of tithing, praying, giving, serving, and sharing are a “sweet aroma” to God that also touch His heart and move His hand.
+Saints of God, your best, faith-filled sacrifices of tithing, praying, giving, serving, and sharing are a “sweet aroma” to God, too!
+Just as Noah’s sacrifices touched God’s heart and moved his hand, your’s will too.
+You can count on it!

 Sacrifices Cost the Giver